 If you're a small business, you might want the Simple Start Plan, which allows you to create and manage invoices, estimates, bills, and sales taxes.

-Once your business is large enough to require more automation and more employees, the Essentials Plan may make sense, as it allows for recurring payments in addition to time tracking.
-The Plus Plan includes inventory tracking, making it a must for an operation that sells more than a few products.
+Once your business is large enough to require more automation and more employees, the Plus Plan likely makes sense, as it allows for recurring payments in addition to time tracking.
+It also includes inventory tracking, making it a must for an operation that sells more than a few products.

 Finally, there's the QuickBooks Advanced plan.
 This option is best for large businesses that could benefit from the extra support features, like a dedicated manager or virtual training classes.